 David & Margaret Foster Care and Adoption Services works in collaboration with Los Angeles, Orange, San Bernardino and Riverside counties to place children awaiting homes.
 Whether you are interested in being a resource family, adopting, volunteering or otherwise supporting youth in foster care we are here to guide you through the process.
 We know that there are lots of requirements to meet before you can become a resource parent, but all of it is done to ensure the safety of these precious children.
 We are here to help through each step of the process.

 What is a Resource Family?

 A resource family consists of a parent or parents who provide short- or long-term care and safe harbor for children in foster care while their family receives family strengthening services (referred to as reunification services).
 Their role is critical and life changing.
 Resource families work tirelessly to provide children with stability, love and a healthy future.
-As an open and affirming agency, our resource parents come from all races, religions, and walks of life.
+As an open and affirming agency, our resource parents come from all races, religions, sexual orientation and walks of life.

 What is Fost-Adopt?

 While foster care is intended to be temporary solution for children in need of a nurturing home until they can safely reunify with their families, adoption is a lifelong and legally binding relationship between children and their resource parents.
 All families are required to be certified for both foster care and adoption, a dual certification often referred to as “fost-adopt.”
 This allows children to be adopted by their resource families, who have already nurtured and loved the children in their care for some period of time, in the event that reunification is not possible.